Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

   depends_on "foo" => :optional # Generated description would otherwise be "Build with foo support"
   ```

-  **Note:** This value is not allowed in Homebrew/homebrew-core as it is not tested by CI.

 ### Specifying conflicts with other formulae